dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 1. In the Identities card, click <label>Add</label> next to the Okta identity provider.
 1. Authenticate your Okta account.
 1. You can now log in to DNSimple using the linked Okta identity.

+## Unlinking a DNSimple user from an Okta identity

-1. You can remove the link by clicking <label>Remove</label> on the User Settings page.
+1. Go to the User Settings page.
+1. In the Identities card, click <label>Remove</label> next to the linked identity.